Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Methods for imputation and tipping point analysis

 At the patient level, this approach always imputes an extreme case scenario to consider patients immediately having an event (worst case) or being event free up to the longest possible follow-up time (best case), they become equivalent to the model-based imputation with individual adjustment as $\delta_i = \infty$ or $\delta_i = 0$ for patient $i$.
-At the trial level, when all the patients are imputed to have events at the time of censoring, the model-free imputation becomes equivalent to a model-based imputation with $\delta \rightarrow \infty$ regardless of model choice.
-Conversely, when the event times of all patients are censored at the time of their respective maximum follow-up, it becomes equivalent to a model-based imputation where $\delta = 0$.
-See Algorithm \ref{algo:model_free_deter} for a step-by-step guide on the implementation of the model-free tipping point with deterministic assignment of event/censoring times to varying subsets of patients to impute.
+At the trial level, when all the patients are imputed to have events at the time of censoring, the ad hoc imputation becomes equivalent to model-based imputation with $\delta \rightarrow \infty$ regardless of model choice.
+Conversely, when the event times of all patients are censored at the time of their respective maximum follow-up, it becomes equivalent to model-based imputation where $\delta = 0$.
+See Algorithm \ref{algo:model_free_deter} for a step-by-step implementation of the ad hoc tipping point with landmark sampling imputation.